FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Generating realistic synthetic 3D data: a review of works

 \section{Generating realistic synthetic 3D data: a review of works}

 The use of GANs to generate synthetic data has increased significantly in recent years.
 These deep learning networks are becoming very popular, as they can generate more realistic and sharper synthetic images than other traditional generative approaches.
-GANs are implicit models as they do not use explicit density functions, in contrast to Variational AutoEnconders, which are explicit models \cite{ mohamed2016learning}.
+GANs are implicit models as they do not use explicit density functions, in contrast to variational autoenconders, which are explicit models \citep{ mohamed2016learning}.
 Several review articles have been submitted on the use of GANs for different purposes, ranging from more general review articles, e.g. \cite{alqahtani2021applications}, to more specific articles, e.g. \cite{apostolopoulos2022applications}.

-In this review, we have refrained from providing redundant explanations of how GANs work and the main issues, as these are easy to find, and also from extending the explanations of loss functions and valuation metrics.
-Instead, we will give a brief explanation of each metric and show where to find more in-depth explanations.
-We will focus on the applications they have had in recent years and possible research opportunities.

-In this section, ranging from Figures \ref{Fig:year_all_3d} to \ref{Fig:Evaluation_metrics_3D}, statistical information is provided regarding several aspects.
-In Figure \ref{Fig:year_all_3d} it can be seen that the number of papers on volumetric imaging has increased in recent years, and from 2014 to 2016 no papers were published.
-Note that only Figure \ref{Fig:year_all_3d} includes all $72$ papers, the non-volumetric application papers are not included in the remaining diagrams.
-Magnetic resonance imaging (MRI) and computed tomography (CT) are the two most popular modalities, Figure \ref{Fig:Modalities_All_Medical}, with more than half of the papers considered applied in the medical field, Figure \ref{Fig:Medical_3D_non_human}.
+This section provides statistical information on the papers considered relevant.
+The number of papers on volumetric imaging has increased in recent years, and from 2014 to 2016 no papers were published (Figure \ref{Fig:year_all_3d}).
+MRI and CT are the two most popular modalities (Figure \ref{Fig:Modalities_All_Medical}), with more than half of the papers considered applied in the medical field (Figure \ref{Fig:Medical_3D_non_human}).